mcuringa/mcuringa.github.com/cv.md

 Refereed conference papers & presentations
 ------------------------------------------
+**Curinga, M.** (2024, accepted) Online Platforms and Code/Space: Increasing Access and Equity in Computer Science Education. _The 2024 Annual Meeting of the American Education Research Association_, Philadelphia, PA, April 11-14, 2024.

 **Curinga, M.** (2023).
 Protocol: A Constructionist game for teaching computing and adapted design in the Maker Lab. _The 2023 Annual Meeting of the American Education Research Association_, Chicago, IL, April 13-16, 2023.

 **Curinga, M.**, Johnson, T., Sahabir, K., Wilcox, R., Choi, H., and Saravanos, A. (2023).
 Learning Python and data science with NYC Schools Open Data Portal. _NYC Open Data Week 2023_, New York, NY, March 11-18, 2023.